CreatibOfficiel/apaise/docs/SUPABASE.md

 ## Setup Wizard for Social Login

-The ShipNative setup wizard (`yarn setup`) will guide you through setting up Google and Apple OAuth:
+The Shipnative setup wizard (`yarn setup`) will guide you through setting up Google and Apple OAuth:

 ### Google OAuth Setup